-- 5.8 The Commission prescribes a settlement period of 30 days from the date of presentation of the bill for the net energy sold after deducting the charges for start up power and reactive power to the concerned Distribution Licensee where the power is injected, in order to ensure that the generating company has an assurance of cash inflow for the energy delivered to the grid. - 5.9 In case of delay beyond the 30 days payment period, the Distribution Licensee shall pay a late payment surcharge at the rate of 1.25% per month to the generating company.

-- 5.10 In case the Distribution Licensee makes the payment within 15 days from the date of presentation of bills by the generating company, a rebate of 1% billed amount shall be allowed by the generating company. - 5.11 In case where payments of bills of the generating company are made through letter of credit, a rebate of 2% shall be allowed to the Distribution Licensee.
+- 5.14 The Commission prescribes a settlement period of 60 days from the date of presentation of the bill for the net energy sold after deducting the charges for start up power and reactive power to the concerned Distribution Licensee where the power is injected, in order to ensure that the generating company has an assurance of cash inflow for the energy delivered to the grid. - 5.15 In case of delay beyond the 60 days payment period, the Distribution Licensee shall pay a late payment surcharge at the rate of 1.25% per month to the generating company. - 5.16 In case the Distribution Licensee makes the payment other than through letter of credit within 30 days from the date of presentation of bills by the generating company, a rebate of 1% billed amount shall be allowed by the generating company. - 5.17 In case where payments of bills of the generating company are made through letter of credit within 1 month of presentation of bill, a rebate of 2% shall be allowed to the Distribution Licensee.